yell-armageddon/Ansible/readme.md

 - borgmatic (automated backup)

 ## disk setup and backups
-The scripts assume a four disk setup.
+The scripts assumes a four disk setup.
 - 64GB SSD to install the operating system
 - two mirrored zfs devices as data storage (zfs1, zfs2).
 Size 3 times the size of the data to be stored
 - a single device to store a copy of the backups (luks1).
 Half the size of the zfs devices/1.5 times the size of the data to be stored.